EarthNets/DensePrediction/README.md

 - **Unified benchmark**

   Provide a unified benchmark toolbox for various depth estimation methods.
-- **Modular design**

-  Depth estimation frameworks are decomposed into different components.
-One can easily construct a customized framework by combining different modules.
-- **Support of multiple methods out of box**

-  I would like to reproduce some of the most excellent depth estimation methods based on this toolbox.
-- **High efficiency**

-  It seems that there are few depth estimation benchmarks, so I start this project and hope it is helpful for research.

 Thanks to MMSeg, we own these major features. :blush: